Flavor and CP Invariant Composite Higgs Models: Framework

 Using the naive quark model the EDM of the neutron can be estimated in terms of its constituents as,

 The contribution of the up quark relative to the down quark is further suppressed by the ratio $m_d/m_u\sim 3$ so that its contribution is naturally a factor ten smaller than the one of the down quark.
-Therefore we can neglect this contribution.
-From
+With this procedure we get a rough estimate,